gabbyflabby/map-readme-python-nyc-ds-021720/README.md

 ### Map Function

-The map function, allows us to apply the same operation to each element and return a new list of elements receiving the modified elements from this operation.
+The map function allows us to apply the same operation to each element and returns a new list of elements that have been modified by the operation.

-A `map()` function is defined in python like this:
+The `map` function is used like this:

 ```python
 map(Function, Sequence)

 ```

-Let's use the map function with `add_simpson` defined above.
+Let's use the `map` function with `add_simpson` defined above.

 ```python